wonsunahn-autograder/CS1632_Fall2019/exercises/1/exercise1.md

 ## Submission

-Each group should email the 6 test cases, traceability matrix, and 2 defects to our TA Nikunj Goel (nig54 at pitt dot edu) and myself (wahn @ pitt dot edu) in PDF format before the next class.
-Each section should start on a new page.
-Please use the title "CS1632 exercise 1 [Your Full Names]".
-E.g. "CS1632 exercise 1 Jane Doe, John Doe".

-Note that this exercise is not graded.
-However, it is strongly recommended that you submit the exercise and get feedback in preparation for deliverable 1.
+Each pairwise group will submit the exercise once to courseweb, by one member of the group.
+Under the "Course Documents" menu on the lefthand side, you will see an assignment named "Exercise 1".
+You can either submit a text version or upload a PDF format.
+The document should contain the 6 test cases, traceability matrix, and 2 (or more) defects in separate sections.

+Please don't forget to write the names of the group members at the top of the document!
+This applies to all submission in this class.

+When your exercise is marked as graded, you should find feedback written by Nick, our TA, on your grade details.
+Nick will leave the same feedback for all group members.

+Note that the in-class exercise is not graded.
+However, an extra credit of 1 point out of 100 points for the entire course will be awarded to the group that finds the most number of defects in the program.
+There can be multiple winners too if there is a tie!